Bart De Wever: Second term

 In March 2022, he said during a radio interview that Russian President Vladimir Putin will not end Russia's invasion of Ukraine, as he is a "psychopath" and a "madman", adding: "[Putin] said: ‘I will squash the Russians who are against me like mosquitoes’.
 When did I hear that before?
 I think here, 70 years ago."
+De Wever had earlier assessed that Vladimir Putin and Adolf Hitler were similarly motivated: "Germany was humiliated after the First World War, Russia after the Cold War.
+In both countries, an autocratic leader emerged with a clear ambition: to undo the humiliation.
+In Germany, it was Hitler, in Russia, Putin."
+De Wever went on to explain that this humiliation was taken personally by both men, who had each professionally represented their respective countries (Hitler as a soldier, and Putin as a KGB agent): “Both then unexpectedly resorted to irrational behavior.
+What the Sudetenland was to Hitler, Crimea was to Putin.
+There are many similarities.”

 Following the October 7 attacks in 2023 and the subsequent Gaza war, De Wever called for the Belgian Army to be deployed to protect Jewish sites in Antwerp.
 During a commemoration for the victims of the October 7 attacks in Antwerp, De Wever stated "there is only one side to choose: that is the side of Israel, the side of democracy and the side of light.
 Against the forces of tyranny, against the forces of darkness.
 We know that they have a long arm: the long arm of Tehran, of Hezbollah, of Hamas, which reaches into the streets of Europe."
 After the speech received some criticism from other Antwerp politicians such members of Vooruit and Groen leader Meyrem Almaci who claimed that both sides should respect human rights, De Wever stated "I have taken sides against terror and against Hamas" and argued that the war had also imported ethnic and sectarian conflicts in Belgium.
 Vooruit politician Tom Meeuws and deputy Alderman of Antwerp supported De Wever's speech.